Quansight/gulinalg/README.md

 | `quadratic_form(a, b, c`) | `a.T @ b @ c`                |

 Not all of `gulinalg` is available from NumPy or is easy to replicate in pure Python.
-In these cases, the equivalent functionality is available from SciPy starting from version 1.17, with slight API differences.
+In these cases, equivalent functionality is available from SciPy starting from version 1.17, with slight API differences.
 Namely,

 | `gulinalg`                         | `scipy.linalg`                            |